CSBiology/CSBlog/docs/posts/1_how2Fable.md

 For example ``App.fs``  &#10142; ``App.fs.js``.
 If we look into these, we can see that the modules are imported from the ``.fable`` folder and used to translate our code.
 This translated code will be used for the webpack app.

-To further showcase this, i created a new source file `SearchMe.fs` with just one binding and call this binding from the App.fs file.
+To further showcase this, I created a new source file `SearchMe.fs` with just one binding and call this binding from the App.fs file.
 This is necessary, as `App.fs` is defined as our app entry in the `webpack.config.js` and Fable will only compile referenced F# code to JS, to minimize bloat.

 ```fsharp